jykelly2/Business-Paragon/README.md

 #### Key features include:
   * Secure authentication and authorization using Firebase Authentication
-  * Firestore and Firebase Analytics integration to store and analyze customers and their mobile app usage
+  * Firestore and Firebase Analytics integration to store and analyze customer data and their mobile app usage
   * Design template generation and store layout customization using JavaScript and C#
   * Customized IBM Watson Assistance chatbot integrated with IBM Text to Speech and Speech to Text, to assist answering user's questions